 It was introduced in 1949, North of Copenhagen – originally without the gravy.
-The gravy was added in the late 1950s in the Jutland region of Denmark, for two reasons: One, as an attempt to marry the hamburger with a classic Danish dish: The minced beef patty, pan-fried and served with soft grilled onions, brown gravy, and potatoes.
-And the other reason, was that no pølsevogn (hot dog vendor) – where the bøfsandwich was originally sold – had griddles.
-They only had burners for boiling red pork links, so they grilled the beef patties from home and kept them warm in gravy on the burner.
+The gravy was added in the late 1950s in the Jutland region of Denmark, for two reasons: One, as an attempt to marry the hamburger with a classic Danish dish: The pan-fried minced beef patty served with soft grilled onions, brown gravy, and potatoes.
+And the other reason, was that no pølsevogn (hot dog stand) – where the bøfsandwich was originally sold – had griddles.
+They only had burners for boiling red pork links, so they grilled the beef patties at home, brought them to the pølsevogn, and kept them warm in the gravy on the burner.
+Ingenious fix, delicious outcome.

 This tasty frankenstein comfort food made the bøfsandwich very popular in this region for decades.
-With very few exceptions, serving a bøfsandwich with gravy only made it to Copenhagen after 2012 – and to many Copenhagerners it’s still considered somewhat of a fastfood bastard.
+With very few exceptions, serving a bøfsandwich with gravy only made it to Copenhagen in the 2010s – and to many Copenhagerners it’s still considered somewhat of a fastfood bastard.
 And honestly, it may look somewhat vulgar and you do need a knife and a fork to eat it, but rest assured – this is true viking grease.

-The bøfsandwich has been designed to overload your senses, with heaps of umami, complementing the other four basic tastes – sweetness, sourness, bitterness, and saltiness.
+The bøfsandwich has been designed to overload your senses, with heaps of umami, complementing the other four basic tastes – sweet, sour, bitter, and salty.
 Added to that is also crispiness from the fried onions on top against the soft buns, so it has a really satisfying mouthfeel.
 And once you’re done eating a bøfsandwich – to really process it all – you’ll need a nap and shower.

 What’s in a bøfsandwich?